AloisSeckar/nuxt-ignis/docs/2-2-core-features.md

 So-called _"core features"_ are enabled by default in Nuxt Ignis.
 Once you include `nuxt-ignis` module in your project, all of them are available for you to use.
 However, to keep things most configurable as possible, you can disable most of them via environment variables.

 ## Integrated features

-Following features are currently deeply integrated into Nuxt Ignis and **cannot be disabled**:
+Following packages are currently deeply integrated into Nuxt Ignis and **cannot be disabled**:
 - [Nuxt](https://nuxt.com/) itself - because obviously it is required to run everything uder the hood
 - merging configurations via [`defu`](https://github.com/unjs/defu) - used for merging defaults with user-defined config in various modules
 - date operations via [`date-fns`](https://github.com/date-fns/date-fns) - `format` function is used to get timestamps